What is the vessel for transporting oil?

 Pressure Vessels - Key Components in Oil Transportation

-Pressure vessels are mainly used in the transportation of crude oil, refined petroleum products, and liquefied natural gas (LNG).
-They come in different shapes and sizes, such as storage tanks, pipelines, and tankers, and are made from a variety of materials, including steel, aluminum, and composite materials.
+Pressure vessels support the transportation of crude oil, refined products, and liquefied natural gas (LNG).
+These vessels, such as storage tanks, pipelines, and tankers, come in various shapes and sizes.
+Manufacturers use materials like steel, aluminum, and composites to construct them.

 Promoting Environmental Safety in Oil Transportation